DimitriosPournarkas/MediaDuplicateFinder/README.md

 ## 🖥️ Usage
 1. Run **`duplicate_gui.py`**
 ![Start](gui_pictures/gui_start.png)
-2. Click on Browse and select the folder you want to scan.
+2. Click on **Browse** and select the folder you want to scan.
-3. Click on Scan Duplicates & Similar Files.
+3. Click on **Scan Duplicates & Similar Files**.
 It will automatically scan all subfolders.
 ![Working](gui_pictures/gui_working.png)
 ---